Brian Michael Smith

 Jamie is a trans YouTuber from the UK.
 He has been making youtube videos documenting his transition from the very beginning, including the way his voice has changed while taking testosterone, his top surgery, and more.
 Today, he is engaged to Shaaba Luton, and the two often share details about different facets of their relationship.

-Stefanie Luciana Peloza is another YouTube creator that has documented her transition on the platform.
-She has a unique look, which she inherited thanks to a genetic condition she was born with -- Waardenburg syndrome.
+Stefanie Luciana Peloza is a YouTube creator that has documented and shared her transition online.
+Her unique look is inherited thanks to Waardenburg syndrome, a genetic condition she was born with.
 On her channel, she discusses what it's like to live with Waardenburg syndrome.

 Sanjati has documented her facial feminization surgery on her channel, showing viewers the good, bad, and ugly sides of getting cosmetic surgeries.
 She has gotten many procedures done, but she is never ashamed to discuss any of them openly on her channel.